Trump’s health on voters’ minds as they cast early ballots: ‘God is telling Trump that anyone can get this’

 “I just like him because he speaks like a regular person,” Couture said of the president, whose illness after contracting the coronavirus has upended the 2020 campaign.
 “He’s just like us.”

 With four weeks until the election, voters are facing circumstances that are virtually unprecedented.
 The president is sick with an illness that has killed more than 209,000 Americans.
-The virus has spread to much of his inner circle, crippling parts of the White House at a pivotal moment.
+The virus has spread to much of his inner circle, hobbling parts of the White House at a pivotal moment.
 And with the coronavirus still threatening much of the country, many voters are casting ballots by mail — or early in person — for the first time to protect their health.

 Voters in a half-dozen states turned up at polling places or election offices Monday for the start of early voting.
 And Trump’s health loomed large for many of them — a reminder that many Americans will be casting their ballots long before the campaign ends on Nov.
 3.